wretched.computer

 Keeping it on the DL

-Pretty early on, Jasper spotted that the data starting at 0x240 looked a lot like index data (u16s whose values increase sequentially), but he also noticed that the first couple bytes (930018) didn’t quite fit the pattern.
 Cue some GCN-specific knowledge: one of the more common types of draw calls, GX_DRAW_TRIANGLES, has a starting byte equal to 0x90.
-If cube0.shp used the VAT index 0x03, then a GX_DRAW_TRIANGLES DL would start with 0x93.
-Then, interpreting the next two bytes as a u16 gives us a vertex count of 24.
+If we suppose that cube0.shp uses the VAT index 0x03, then a GX_DRAW_TRIANGLES DL would start with 0x93.
+Then, interpreting the next two bytes as a u16 gives us a vertex count of v=24v=24, and every other 2-byte value reads as an index-like low u16 value.

 So let’s do some back-of-the-napkin math here.
-We know that we have a=3a=3 attributes and v=24v=24 vertices, so we’d expect to see 324=723 * 24 = 72 indices after the first three bytes.
-At 2 bytes per u16, that means 722=14472 * 2 = 144 bytes.
-Adding 144 bytes to our starting offset of 0x240, plus the “header” section of three bytes, gives us a predicted ending offset at 0x2d3, which is just about exactly where the stream of indices ends!
-And, looking forward to offset 0x2e0, it looks like there’s yet another GX_DRAW_TRIANGLES DL, and the math works out similarly well there.
+We know that we have a=3a=3 attributes (one for each section we’ve identified: position, color, and texture coordinates), so we’d expect to see av=324=72a * v = 3 * 24 = 72 indices after the first three bytes.
+At 2 bytes per u16 index, that means 722=14472 * 2 = 144 bytes.
+And, adding 144 bytes to our starting offset of 0x240, plus the “header” section of three bytes, gives us a predicted ending offset at 0x2d3, which is just about exactly where the stream of indices ends!
+So it’s seemingly quite likely that we’ve got a GX_DRAW_TRIANGLES DL command here.

 Putting this all together, it seems that the data starting at 0x240 is a series of DLs that continue all the way until the texture_list_offset section at 0x340 begins.
 With this observation, we can put a name to another of the offset fields: